Key Won't Go Into Lock - Causes and Solutions.

 You won't believe that minor changes are the reason behind the maximum number of faults in the lock that can be self-repaired.
 Here we have enlisted some easy fix techniques to aid you in self-repairing the lock.

 What Things Do You Need To Know When The Key Is Not Turning In The Lock?

 You've been trying hard to look for reasons for the non-working of the key in the door lock.
 Here are some common reasons that might help you figure out the correct cause that fits your scenario.

 Even a tiny foreign object can make the key stop working correctly.
 Here, the small foreign object refers to dirt or just that might have accumulated inside your lock.

-You have to remove the dirt and dust that can be self-done without a professional locksmith.
+You must remove the dirt and dust that can be self-done without a professional locksmith.

-The reason behind dirt or dust could be slow action of dust due to weather or not cleaning the door lock regularly.
-The dust and dirt slightly shift the pins in a partially raised position.
+The reason behind dirt or dust could be the slow action of dust due to weather or not cleaning the door lock regularly.
+The dust and dirt slightly shift the pins into a partially raised position.

 You can try to remove dust from the inner side of the lock, which is very difficult.
 So, to ease the passage of the key, apply lubricant on the key, then insert it.

 The lubricant will help the key smoothly get inside.
 Also, apply a dry lubricant as the liquid lubricant will make the dirt stick to the keys.